Counseling Out: How Charter Schools Quietly Push Out Students with IEPs (And What to Do About It)

 Action Steps for Parents

 No matter what you choose to do, no matter how determined you are, find a support group.
-Whether that be a close group of friends and family who are local or a Facebook group, you’re going to want people to proofread your letters and give you support along the way.
+Whether that be a close group of friends and family who are local or an online group, you’re going to want people to proofread your letters and give you support along the way.

 Good luck, Moms and Dads, and keep us posted.